-This test bed is led by Brano Kusy from Data61, Pullenvale and Antonio Robles-Kelly from Data61, and is a collaboration by staff from CSIRO Oceans & Atmosphere, Land & Water, Agriculture & Food, Data61 and Manufacturing.
+This test bed is led by Brano Kusy and Antonio Robles-Kelly from CSIRO’s Data61, and is a collaboration by staff from CSIRO’s Oceans & Atmosphere, Land and Water, Agriculture and Food, Data61, and Manufacturing.